Stephen Plaice: Opera

 In 2025 Plaice collaborated with the composer David Buckley on a chamber opera Oracle, commissioned by the NOF Festival in Fribourg Switzerland.
-A full orchestral version of the opera was recorded by the BBC Concert Orchestra at Alexandra Palace on May 20th 2025.
-The opera was premièred in Fribourg on June 22nd 2025.
+A full orchestral version of the opera was recorded by the BBC Concert Orchestra at Alexandra Palace on May 20, 2025.
+The opera was premièred in Fribourg on June 22, 2025.
 It concluded with a 'deus ex machina', voiced by Stephen Fry.
+The opera will be given a single semi-staged performance at the Queen Elizabeth Hall on 3rd October 2026.

+With Marcia Bellamy, Stephen has been commissioned by the Longborough Festival to write a new adaptation of Otto Nicolai's opera "The Merry Wives of Windsor" based on Shakespeare's comedy.
+There will be six performances at the festival in 2027, from June 26th to July 10th.

 Music theatre

 Plaice has also written for music theatre.
 He collaborated with Yusuf Islam on the early drafts of Moonshadow, the Cat Stevens musical, and took over the book of Daddy Cool, the Frank Farian musical, starring Michelle Collins, Harvey and Javine, which was staged at the Shaftesbury Theatre in 2006 before transferring to a purpose-built Theaterpalast in Berlin the following year.
 In 2009, with the composer Richard Taylor, he adapted Rudyard Kipling's The Jungle Book for the Castle Theatre, Wellingborough, and this was followed at the Castle in 2010 with a musical adaptation of Robin Hood, with the composer Grant Olding.
 Plaice is currently collaborating with the writer Zoe Palmer to create a musical about Will Marion Cook, the first composer to bring black musicals to Broadway.
 This is provisionally entitled 'Darktown is Out Tonight'.
 This is in development at the Guildhall School of Music and Drama.
 'String', a community opera for Hailsham, book and lyrics by Stephen, music by Tony Biggin, was premiered in a show case production in the Hailsham Festival in September 2021.
 It was narrated by the poet Roger McGough.
 It returned to the town in October 2022, with John Bowler as the narrator, for three further performances.
 It was revived at the Grove Theatre, Eastbourne in February 2024.